 Spray-on surface treatments obviously do not last forever, but they can help dampen noise for several hundred to several thousand miles depending on how much the brakes are used.
 Pad manufacturers say rotor treatments should not be necessary as long as rotors are properly refinished, the pads are mounted securely, shimmed and there is no excessive wear or looseness in the calipers.
 Even so, those who use the spray-on treatments say it does not hurt anything and it eliminates brake noise complaints.

-Use the best tool bits you can afford to cut rotors, and keep them sharp.
+If you are having your old rotors resurfaced, the tool bits on the lathe should be high quality and sharp.
 Premium quality titanium nitride coated carbide tool bits do not cost much more than standard carbide bits, and do a better job of cutting through rust and typically last twice as long.
-Round bits may also give you a better finish than angled bits.
+Round bits may also give a better finish than angled bits.

-As for how deep and how fast to cut rotors, it all depends on their condition, size and the type of equipment you are using.
+As for how deep and how fast to cut rotors, it all depends on their condition, size and the type of equipment.
 One cut saves time and can achieve a nice finish on some lathes, but not others.
 But if a rotor has a lot of runout in it or is deeply scored, several rough cuts may be necessary to true it before a final finish cut can be made.

 On lathes with adjustable spindle speeds, the spindle speed should be slowed down for larger rotors.
 One manufacturer suggested the following speeds: for 10-inch and smaller rotors, use 170 rpm; for 11- to 16-inch rotors, use 100 rpm; for 17-inch or larger rotors, use 60 rpm.

-After rotors have been turned, they should be washed with soap and water and allowed to air dry before they go back on the vehicle.
-Many technicians skip this step, not realizing how dirty the rotor surfaces are after they have been turned.
-Microscopic particles on the surface can become embedded in the new pads, possibly causing pads that would otherwise be quiet to squeal in protest.
+After rotors have been turned, they should be washed with soap and water and allowed to air dry before they go back on your vehicle.
+If this step is skipped, microscopic particles on the surface of the rotors can become embedded in the new pads, possibly causing pads that would otherwise be quiet to squeal.

-Test drive the vehicle after the job has been completed to verify there is no noise.
+After the pads/rotors have been installed, test drive your vehicle to verify there is no noise.
 If the pads are the uncured variety, make 10 to 15 normal stops from about 30 mph, allowing at least 30 seconds between stops for the brakes to cool.
-The customer should then be advised to avoid heavy braking or panic stops for the next 200 miles.
+Avoid heavy braking or panic stops for the next 200 miles.